linktohack/ipapk-server/README.md

     "downloads": 0
 }
 ```
-Command line:
+With ommand line:
 ```sh
 curl -X POST https://apps.ql6625.fr/upload -F "file=@test.ipa" -F "changelog=123"
 ```
-Web interface at the end of home page
+Or using web interface at the end of home page.